korobochkin/bbpress-permalinks-with-id/README.md

-# bbPress Permalinks with ID
+# Permalinks with ID for bbPress

 This plugin transforms default bbPress permalinks (URLs) that use slugs into permalinks that use numeric IDs.